jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure/Fetch Resource Complex Data.md

 ### Type "run_time_state"
 #### Introduction
-Passing-in the keyword "**run_time_state**" for the param "data_type", the API returns the Azure's API response of "Virtual Machine - Instance View", which describes the run-time state of a virtual machine.
+Passing-in the keyword "**run_time_state**" for the param `data_type`, the API returns the Azure's API response of "Virtual Machine - Instance View", which describes the run-time state of a virtual machine.
 The data structure of "statuses" field is modified from original response for easier usage.

 #### Content